ANNOUNCING THE

 Kunoichi Cyber Games (Special Exhibition Game)

 Gender disparity in cybersecurity is a global issue that we, collectively, are turning into an opportunity.
-In collaboration with teams from Japan and the UK, we will host a special women’s cyber games exhibition, Kunoichi Cyber Games, at the upcoming 2024 Code Blue Conference, November 14–15 in Tokyo, Japan.
+Working with teams from Japan, the UK, and Europe, we will host a unique women’s cyber games exhibition, Kunoichi Cyber Games, at the 2024 Code Blue Conference, scheduled for November 14–15 in Tokyo, Japan.

-The US Women's Cyber Team will proudly represent the USA at the Kunoichi Cyber Games taking place during the conference.
-Female athletes will not just compete but also network with their international peers.
+The US Women's Cyber Team will proudly represent the United States at the Kunoichi Cyber Games exhibition.
+Athletes will not just compete but also network with their international peers.
 While there, they will interact with attendees to help communicate the value of cybersecurity games in learning and sharpening skills, as well as the importance of cybersecurity careers.
-More information about the games will be released closer to the event.

 National Cyber Strategy Alignment